-Inspecting Fig.4 one finds that for all considered nuclei the neutron broken pair carries almost 8-10 units of angular momentum, while the angular momentum of the proton broken pair is about 6-8 $\hbar$ .
-But as we already remarked, the second backbending is due to the crossing of the neutron S-band with the neutron-proton S-band and not with the proton one.
-Of course the 4qp band associated to two broken pairs, one of neutron and another of proton type has a different structure from a 2qp S-band.
-As can be seen from Fig.4, such a band has an extended plateau which means that the total angular momentum is due to the both broken pairs without any core contribution.
-As a matter of fact the total spin where the plateau ends and the core starts to rotate is equal to the sum of the angular momenta provided by the broken pairs, which is around J=16.
+of the neutron S-band with the neutron-proton S-band and not with the proton one.
+Of course, the 4qp band associated with two broken pairs, one of neutron type and another of proton type, has a different structure from a 2qp S-band.
+As can be seen from figure 4, such a band has an extended plateau which means that the total angular momentum is due to both broken pairs without any core contribution.
+As a matter of fact, the total spin where the plateau ends and the core starts to rotate is equal to the sum of the angular momenta provided by the broken pairs, which is around J = 16.

 For a better understanding of the multiple backbending phenomena, the theoretical results and the experimental data are compared by means of backbending plots and the corresponding energy spectra.
-The backbending plot is a graph which shows the dependence
+The backbending plot is a graph that shows the dependence of the moment of inertia on the angular frequency squared.
+If one adopts for the moment of inertia the following expression: